yoavniran/cloudinary-mcp-server/README.md

         - `nextCursor`: Next cursor for pagination
         - `tags`: Include tags in the response
         - `context`: Include context in the response

+5. **get-usage**
+    - Description: Get a report on the status of your product environment usage, including storage, credits, bandwidth, requests, number of resources, and add-on usage
+    - Parameters:
+        - `date`: Optional.
+The date for the usage report in the format: yyyy-mm-dd.
+Must be within the last 3 months.
+Default: the current date